Saturday, October 17, 2015

 Church of All Saints survived the bombing.
 The main external damage is "blown away" roof.
 Inside of the church, however, has been severely damaged.
 Collapsed vaults resulted in lower church burial.
 Under the influence of heat the bells melted.

-Twarda 3 was the place from where my aunt Sabina rode in a horse-drawn cab adorned for her wedding to the synagogue Nozyka that was on opposite side of the street at Twarda 4.
-The cab drove several laps around the Grzybowski Square to finally stop in front of the building that was almost directly opposite their house.
+Twarda 3 was the place from where my aunt Sabina rode in a horse-drawn cab adorned for her wedding to the synagogue Nozyka which was on the opposite side of the street at Twarda 4.
+The cab drove several laps around Grzybowski Square to finally stop in front of the building that was almost directly opposite their house.

 The synagogue is the only synagogue in Warsaw that survived the war.
 During the war, it was used by the Germans as stables for the army horses and magazines.

-The Germans changed the name of the Twarda street to Querstrasse.
-After the war, it didn’t get the name Twarda back but was instead named Krajowej Rady Narodowej, a Polish left-organization that would be an agency for the left and liberal-oriented political parties.
+The Germans changed the name of Twarda Street to Querstrasse.
+After the war, it didn’t get the name Twarda back but was instead named Krajowej Rady Narodowej, a Polish left organization that would be an agency for the left and liberal-oriented political parties.

 Although it was only 100 m to Twarda Street number 3 we never went there.

 First, it was only an empty lot behind a wooden fence.
 Later we actually went there with my onkel, Janusz Zarzycki to former Twarda 3.
 It was when he drove his mother home.
-She lived in the new apartment house at Emilii Plater street, exactly at the same spot where my grandparents and my mother lived.
-My mother and father that were in the car never comment on it.
+She lived in the new apartment house at Emilii Plater Street, exactly at the same spot where my grandparents and my mother lived.
+My mother and father who were in the car never commented on it.
 Why?

 The only thing that my Dad sometimes repeated was a verse (his own)